BioKIC/symbiota-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new tool, function, or change.
 title: ''
 labels: ''
 assignees: ''

 ---
+**In which Symbiota portal would you like to see this change/tool/feature?** e.g., SEINet, CCH2

 **Is your feature/tool request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]